not-a-company/notacompany/README.md

 ## About

 I'm **Tiago Martins**, founder and solo employee of _not a company_.
 I'm an engineer who believes technology should amplify human potential, not replace human judgment.
-Over the years, I've been involved with consumer infrastructure brands—building some from scratch, investing in others, and advising many more.
+Over the years, I've been involved with consumer brands—building some from scratch, investing in others, and advising many more.

-This isn't a venture studio or an agency.
-It's just me, building and supporting things that help people live better (hopefully).

 ## Design